Desafio: Aventura: The history of Desafío in Romania

 The series first aired in 2009 on the Kanal D named Rătăciți în Panama (Lost in Panama).
 The series was filmed in Bocas del Toro, Panama and premiered on September 28, 2009, featuring 18 players (nine men and nine women), divided into three tribes of six based on their occupations and degree of success in life and it was hosted by Andrei Gheorghe.
 The show airs on television five days per week.
 At the time of airing, Rătăciți în Panama was the most expensive Romanian TV show ever produced, costing over €2,000,000 to make, roughly equal to US$3,300,000 in 2023.
 However the €2 million investment only achieved modest audience, averaging 105,000 viewers (0.9 rating points) over the course of 60 episodes.
 The show's audience record (168,000 viewers and 1.4 rating points) was set during its launch on September 28, 2009.
 The competition's finale ranked 8th, with an average audience of only 133,000 urban viewers (1.1 rating points), according to data published by Pagina de Media.

 In 2018, another edition aired on the Antena 1 named Ultimul trib (The last tribe).
 This series was announced by Antena 1 on 2018 and was filmed in Madagascar and hosted by Romanian actor Octavian Strunilă.
 The show was supposed to start on September 9 but was postponed by a week, to September 13.
 However it debuted with modest ratings.
 First episode was watched by 770,000 Romanians per minute, placing Antena 1 in third position.
-The ratings continued to decline, leading to schedule changes for the show.
-After only a month, Ultimul Trib was left with only one episode per week, on Thursdays.
-Starting from early January, the show returned with two episodes per week, on Thursdays and Fridays, at 8:00 pm.
-However, it lasted that way for only two weeks.
-Due to low ratings From January 17 onward, the adventure show aired only on Fridays, at 10:00 pm.
-The show ended on April 5, 2019, after eight months on air.
+Declining viewership has led to changes regarding the broadcast time and the number of airing days.
+The show ended on April 5, 2019, after eight months on air, thus becoming one of the longest-running TV shows in Romania.

 Both iterations of the series only lasted one season due to low ratings.